Cantera/cantera-website/pages/science/flames.rst

 neutral charge), :math:`\mu_k` is the mobility, and :math:`E` is the electric field.
 The diffusion coefficients and mobilities of charged species can be more accurately calculated by **IonGasTransport::getMixDiffCoeffs** and **IonGasTransport::getMobilities**.
-In addition, the correction can only be applied to the fluxes of neutral species to ensure the accuracy of the fluxed of charged species,
+In addition, the following correction is applied instead to preserve the correct fluxes of charged species:

 .. math::